 I’ve read that seeing or knowing the ravages of alcohol abuse won’t help you quit drinking and I agree.
 Generally speaking, if you are a habitual drinker, emotions like fear or anxiety are likely to make you want to drink more.
 But I know that Rain in My Heart helped me stay sober when I watched it a few weeks after I’d stopped drinking.
 Those of us here who are facing our demons and actively trying to change our ways should witness the plights of the 4 tragic souls in this film.
 I applaud them for allowing their stories to be presented so that maybe we, or someone we know, can avoid their fate.
 And I applaud the filmmaker for taking this on.

 I highly recommend all of the films listed above if you are questioning your drinking, or have recently stopped drinking and are trying to stay sober.
-You will find them on YouTube at the blue linked titles above.
-But be forewarned, Rain in my Heart is painful at times to watch but definitely worth powering through.
+You will find them on YouTube at the blue-linked titles above.
+But be forewarned, Rain in my Heart is painful at times to watch but definitely worth powering through along with the more recently produced Drinking To Oblivion by Louis Theroux on Vimeo.

 More reading from Boozemusings on the documentary Wine o’Clock – I’ve Had Enough of Seeing “Mommy’s Wine Time” Glamourized !